wiseman/blubber_bot/README.rst

 `Blubber bots`_ are inexpensive robot blimps.
 They were designed by Jed Berk and are descended from his work with `Autonomous Light Air Vessels`_ (ALAVs).

-The blubber bot that you can `buy through the Maker Shed Store`_ has two motors, two light sensors, a bump sensor, a piezo speaker, a vibrator.
+The blubber bot that you can `buy through the Maker Shed Store`_ has two motors, two light sensors, a bump sensor, a piezo speaker, a vibrator, and a cell phone signal detector.
 Its brain is an Arduino-compatible AVR ATmega168V microcontroller.

 This repository contains a copy of the Arduino sketches that make up the blimp's control code, generously made available by Jed Berk.